Zales0123/Sylius-Docs/bundles/SyliusImportExportBundle/forms.rst

 Forms
 =====

-The bundle ships with a useful form types for report model, but also for default renderers and data fetchers.
+The bundle ships with a useful form types for export and import profile, but also for default readers and writers.

-Report form
+Export form
 ------------

-The report form type is named ``sylius_report`` and you can create it whenever you need, using the form factory.
+The export profile form type is named ``sylius_export_profile`` and you can create it whenever you need, using the form factory.

 .. code-block:: php